-National Leaders of Education (NLEs) are outstanding headteachers or principals who, together with the staff in their schools (Designated National Support Schools (NSS)), use their skills and experience to support schools in challenging circumstances.
+National Leaders of Education (NLEs) are outstanding headteachers or principals who, together with the staff in their schools (Designated National Support Schools), use their skills and experience to support schools in challenging circumstances.
 In addition to leading their own schools, NLEs work to increase the leadership capacity of other schools to help raise standards.

-Martyn Oliver is the Chief Executive Officer and Accounting Officer of Outwood Grange Academies Trust (OGAT).
+Chief Executive Officer and Accounting Officer of Outwood Grange Academies Trust (OGAT).

 Martyn joined OGAT in 2009, when the trust was first developed, having been an experienced senior leader prior to this for many years in both County Durham and Lincolnshire.
 Upon joining OGAT, Martyn quickly became the Principal of Outwood Grange Academy and led the school to an Ofsted Outstanding judgement.
 Latterly, as a National Leader of Education (NLE), Martyn has worked across all of the Trust’s academies but in particular led Outwood Academy Adwick in Doncaster from Ofsted Special Measures to Outstanding and both Outwood Academy Foxhills and Outwood Academy Brumby in North Lincolnshire from Special Measures to Good with Outstanding leadership as an Executive Principal/Regional CEO for the Trust.
 Martyn was appointed as CEO of OGAT in 2016.